 Accidents and ill health result in various direct and indirect costs.
 Some of the costs can be insured against, and most cannot be insured.
 To prevent such financial losses and damage to the profitability of an organization, it is required to manage health and safety to avoid accidents and ill health.

-Other Reasons To Manage Health And Safety
+Additional Reasons To Manage Health And Safety

 Here are some additional reasons why managing health and safety is important: